You’ve probably heard that employee recognition is important. But do you know why?

 Many organizations mistakenly believe that millennial employees are primarily focused on perks: ping-pong tables, free beer, etc. But the truth is, millennials just want to be treated like more than a number.
 When they feel valued, appreciated, and cared for, millennials will put in their best work.

-To keep millennial employees engaged, organizations should create an employee recognition program and encourage a company culture that promotes employee well-being.
+To keep millennial employees engaged, and prevent quiet-quitting, organizations should create an employee recognition program and encourage a company culture that promotes employee well-being.

 4. High-performing teams receive nearly six times more positive feedback than less effective teams.